Angelina Jolie Has Reportedly Moved On To A Handsome, But Older-Looking Real Estate Agent, Reports ‘ET’

 Angelina Jolie and Brad Pitt have both been making headlines, especially when they officially broke up in September 2016.
 Their divorce proceedings are still ongoing, including the custody battle of their kids.
 There have been reports from different media outlets that they have also moved on to their respective new flings with the World War Z actor reportedly reuniting with ex-wife Jennifer Aniston.
-What’s more is that the Salt actress has now been slowly moving on from her ex-husband, and is now seeing a handsome real estate agent, according to an unknown source who spoke with Entertainment Tonight.
+What’s more is that the Salt actress has now been slowly moving on from her ex-husband and is now seeing a handsome real estate agent, according to an unknown source who spoke with Entertainment Tonight.

 The unidentified source claimed that although Angelina Jolie told her pals that she is not yet ready to date, she has been seeing “a handsome, older-looking man who is a real estate agent.”
-The new guy though is not a celebrity or a high-profile media magnet.
+The new guy, though, is not a celebrity or a high-profile media magnet.
 Nonetheless, it is alleged that having an adult man to spend her time with after a heartbreaking and chaotic break up has been helpful to her, although it’s not that serious.

-Angelina Jolie previously admitted to The Sunday Telegraph that the split took a toll on her, but she had been trying to focus more on her kids.
-She also makes herself busy with a lot of projects.
+Angelina Jolie previously admitted to The Sunday Telegraph that the split took a toll on her, but she has since been trying to focus more on her kids.
+She also keeps herself busy with a lot of projects.

 “Angie was in a very bad place after [her] split [from Brad].
 Just having another adult to spend time with has been helpful.”